danielecook/Awesome-Bioinformatics/README.md

 ### Becoming a Bioinformatician

-* [Rosalind](http://rosalind.info/) - Rosalind is a platform for learning bioinformatics through problem solving.
 * [What is a bioinformatician](http://blog.fejes.ca/?p=2418)
 * [Bioinformatics Curriculum Guidelines: Toward a Definition of Core Competencies](http://www.ploscompbiol.org/article/info:doi%2F10.1371%2Fjournal.pcbi.1003496)
 * [Top N Reasons To Do A Ph.D. or Post-Doc in Bioinformatics/Computational Biology](http://caseybergman.wordpress.com/2012/07/31/top-n-reasons-to-do-a-ph-d-or-post-doc-in-bioinformaticscomputational-biology/)